gorillalabs/neo4j-clj/example/README.md

 and run

-    lein test
+    lein run

-to run all the tests associated.
+to run the example associated.

 ## License

-Copyright © 2017 CYPP GmbH
+Copyright © 2020 gorillalabs

 Distributed under the MIT License.